OWASP/www-chapter-kathmandu/tab_pastevents.md

 1. The Art of Evasion and Detection
 2. How to sell cybersecurity to finance
 3. Abusing device login flow to steal access tokens of Facebook Users
-4. Password Power: Strengthening Organizational Security
+4. Password Power: Strengthening Organisational Security
 5. Container Security Unveiled: Understanding and Tackling OWASP Docker Top 10

 ### 0x05
 1. Soft Security: GRC
 2. Vulnerable APIs: When dumbness turns dangerous
-3. Bypassing Facebook preview system
+3. Bypassing the Facebook preview system
 4. Introduction to hardware hacking, where to begin
 5. Diving into Azure Service vulnerabilities

 ### 0x06
 1. LLM Hacking With Prompt Injection
-2. Pentesting Jenkins: Securing your CI/CD Pipelines
+2. Pentesting Jenkins: Securing Your CI/CD Pipelines
 3. Pioneering Security Testing and Validations
 4. Operation: Red Rose

+### 0x07
+1. Breaching the perimeter: Our Most Impactful Bug Bounty Findings
+2. Exploiting Holes with No Leaks
+3. Data Breach Aftermath: Policies that Failed to Protect
+4. From Packet to Proof: Reconstructing a SIP Call for Digital Evidence
+5. From Container to Control
+6. AI and Its Effect on Security and Society